microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/Solution01.md

             ...
             Executed 'FhirBundleBlobTrigger' (Succeeded, ...)
             ```
-**Use Postman to retreive Patients data via FHIR Patients API**
+**Use Postman to retrieve Patients data via FHIR Patients API**
 - Open Postman and **[import Postman data](https://learning.postman.com/docs/getting-started/importing-and-exporting-data/)**:
     - In Postman, click Import.
     - Select your Environment and Collection json files in your `./Student/Resources/Postman` folder.
     - Confirm the name, format, and import as, then click Import to bring your data into your Postman.
-    - You will get confirmation that WTH Collection and Envrionment were imported and see in Postman a new 'WTH FHIR' in Collections (left) blade and top right Environment Var drop-down list.
+    - You will get confirmation that WTH Collection and Environment were imported and see in Postman a new 'WTH FHIR' in Collections (left) blade and top right Environment Var drop-down list.
    - Select 'WTH FHIR' environment and click 'Environment Quick Look' button to see a list of env vars:
     - Click 'Edit' to open Management Environments window and input the corresponding FHIR environment values:
         - adtenantId: This is the tenant Id of the Secondary (Data) AD tenant